sanderbos/html5-gps-maze-experiment/README.txt

+Dead project.

-Test project to play with HTML 5 Javascript Canvas and Location functionality.
+Once a test project to play with HTML 5 Javascript Canvas and Location functionality.

-For license, see WTFPL.txt

-sander@sanderbos.com